ZouhairCharef/setup-of-k8s-cluster-with-different-k8s-distros/README.md

 This document provides the commands for setting up a Kubernetes (K8s) cluster using different K8s distributions.

-## 1. Setting Up a K3s Cluster with integrated ETCD
+## 1. Setting Up a K3s Cluster with an integrated datastore using ETCD as pod

 ### Master Node Setup